cau-placc/curry-frontend/README.md

 ## Building

-To build the project, run
+To build the project, run `cabal v1-build`.

-> cabal v1-build

 ## Running

-To run the project, you can use
+To run the project, use `cabal v1-run`.

-> cabal v1-run

 Alternatively, you can launch the built executable manually from `dist/build/curry-frontend`.

 ## Usage

-For a detailed overview of the available options, you can use:
+For a detailed overview of the available options, you can use the following command:

-> curry-frontend --help
+`curry-frontend --help`

 ### Available Formats